lseror/outscale-image-factory/docs/build.md

 ## Creating an image for the appliance

+By default the commands use the `eu-west-1` region and `eu-west-1a` zone.
+You can pass `--region` and `--volume-location` to override these values.

 1. Create a 10 GiB volume and attach it to the instance.
 On success `omi-factory` will print the `VOLUME_ID` and `DEVICE` shell variables to `stdout`:

     ```